pedro-moreira-ibm/agentic-ai-client-bootcamp/ask-hr/assets/hands-on-lab-askHR.md

    <img width="1000" alt="image" src="hands-on-lab-assets/step_8_v3.png">

-1. Add the name "Employee Benefits" to the file.
+1. Add the Name "Employee Benefits" to the file.
 Also, copy the following description into the **Description** section and then click on **Save**:

    ```
    This knowledge base addresses the company's employee benefits, including parental leaves, pet policy, flexible work arrangements, and student loan repayment.